How To Get To Kyoto

 One of Japan’s most popular destinations, Kyoto is the most historic city in the country, attracting millions of visitors each year.
 A city of huge cultural importance, Kyoto boasts some of Japan’s most impressive temples, shrines and gardens along with many excellent museum, galleries, shopping and dining.
 On this page you will find the following information:

 As the former capital of Japan and seat of power for more than one thousand years, Kyoto is the most historically important city in country boasting numerous grand temples, shrines and palaces.
 A stylish and refined city, visitors to Kyoto will also encounter some of Japan’s best shopping, dining and endless charm.

 The following information is intended for international visitors, most of whom will have a Japan Rail (JR) Pass.
 For that reason, this page focuses on train travel and only uses buses in the absence of a good option to use the train network.
 Most but not all services are covered by the full JR Pass.
-For suggestions of things to see and do while in Kyoto, see our ’40 Things to Do in Kyoto, Nara & Osaka’ page.
-Here’s how to get there:
+Let’s start with the obvious question:

 Reaching Kyoto from Osaka is quick and easy as both are stops on the Tokaido Shinkansen running from Shin-Osaka Station to Tokyo Station, including stops at Kyoto and Nagoya among others.
 The fastest services on the Tokaido Shinkansen line will get you from Shin-Osaka Station to Kyoto in just 13 minutes / JPY1440.
 Alternatively, the JR Special Rapid service bound for Nagahama from Shin-Osaka takes 25-minutes / JPY570 to reach Kyoto.